 Travel Considerations - Travelers are often the target of theft.
-When traveling Users must employ anti-theft techniques.
+When traveling users must employ anti-theft techniques.
 Store equipment in a secure area such as a locked room or auto trunk.
 If a secure area is not available, employ locking cables to secure BSU equipment.
 Users must also be careful not to discuss sensitive information when in public places like hotel lobbies, restaurants, and elevators.
-Viewing sensitive information on a computer screen or hardcopy report is prohibited when a user is in a public place such as seated on an airplane.
-Users must be careful not to provide sensitive information in voice mail messages or pager messages.